 Android TV

-- Head into Settings and find Remote & Accessories
+- Head into Settings and find Remote & Accessories.

-- Select Add Accessory, and put your Bluetooth headphones into Pairing mode (see the manual that came with them if you can’t remember how)
+- Select Add Accessory, and put your Bluetooth headphones into Pairing mode (see the manual that came with them if you can’t remember how).

-- Select the headphones when they turn up in the onscreen list
+- Select the headphones when they turn up in the onscreen list.

 Bluetooth Transmitter

-If you don’t have a streaming device or TV that supports wireless audio via Bluetooth, it’s pretty simple to add that yourself.
 All you need is a Bluetooth transmitter, which will cheaply add Bluetooth to your TV or A/V receiver so you can pair your favorite Bluetooth headphones and listen without disturbing the peace in your home.

-As before, just pair your headphones to the transmitter, as you would with your smartphone.
+Just pair your headphones to the transmitter, as you would with your smartphone.

 Wireless gaming headset

-You might already have a gaming headset, like the Astro A50, which uses a base unit to wirelessly transmit audio to the headphones.
-If so, you can use that with your TV, in much the same way you’d add a Bluetooth transmitter.
-Make sure it’s one with optical input though, as your TV probably won’t work with the USB dongle that most lower-priced gaming headphones use.
+You might already have a gaming headset, like the Astro A50, which uses a base unit to transmit audio to the headphones wirelessly.
+If so, you can use that with your TV like you’d add a Bluetooth transmitter.

 Now you know how to listen to your TV shows without annoying the rest of the household.
-While you’re here, check out the new stuff coming to Netflix this month, as you can plan your viewing while you wait for your new headphones to arrive.

 Editors’ Recommendations: